 If you had visited the event earlier on that page, the default prompt gets suppressed and a trigger would follow with a user action.

 Yes, you read it right.
-It was officially announced at Google I/O 2017 that PWA would now spread its tentacles onto larger screens with Chrome Android.
-After a PWA is added to the desktop, a new shelf item gets created but upon opening, it acts like a stand alone item with a splash screen.
+It was officially announced at Google I/O 2017 that Progressive Web Apps would now spread its tentacles onto larger screens with Chrome Android.
+After Progressive Web Apps are added to the desktop, a new shelf item gets created but upon opening, it acts like a stand alone item with a splash screen.

 Samsung internet web app

-The bookmark option that we very well know, will automatically turn into a ‘+’ sign once Chrome recognizes it as a PWA.
+The bookmark option that we very well know, will automatically turn into a ‘+’ sign once Chrome recognizes it as a Progressive Web Apps.
 Tapping in the + button, will option to bookmark and Add to the home screen.

-Since PWAs are like a partial app, Microsoft Edge in the Build Conference announced that they would be soon appearing on Playstore.
+Since Progressive Web Apps are like a partial app, Microsoft Edge in the Build Conference announced that they would be soon appearing on Playstore.
 Users would be easily able to search of them, install and uninstall just like a regular app.
 A live demo for this was shown at Google I/O 2017.

 What’s even better is that standard features of web apps like push notifications can actually follow you from browser-to-browser on your Android device!